muggy8/improbable/have-and-havenot/9nyC33pA.md

 The current summoning ended in failure, the previous summoning ended in death by illness.

-I really didn't have many options left to begin with and just when I thought there was hope when I found the champion summoning ritual, the whole plan started falling apart with 2 back-to-back failures right from the start.
+I really didn't have many options left to begin with and just as I started feeling like there was some hope left for me when I found the champion summoning ritual, the whole plan started falling apart with 2 back-to-back failures.

 I'm physically able to perform a few more summoning but is that even worth it at this point?